Chernoff Sampling for Active Testing and Extension to Active Regression: Experiments

 \textbf{Active testing experiment ($3$ Group setting):} Consider an environment of $50$ actions and $6$ parameters.
 The actions can be divided into three groups.
 The first group contains a single action that most effectively discriminates $\btheta^\ast$ from all other hypotheses.
 The second group consists of $5$ actions, each of which can discriminate one hypothesis from the others.
 Finally, the third group of $44$ actions are barely informative as their means are similar under all hypotheses.
 The mean values under all hypotheses are given in Appendix \ref{app:testing-addl-expt}.
 We show the empirical performance of different policies in the \Cref{fig:Figure-2envb}.
 Both \cher and \topllr outperforms \twoph which conducts a uniform exploration over the actions in the second group in its first phase. \topllr performs well as it samples the action in the first group when $\btheta^\ast$ is either the most-likely or the second most-likely hypothesis. \unif performs the worst as it uniformly samples all actions, including the non-informative actions in the third group. \cher outperforms \rcher as it does not conduct forced exploration over non-informative actions. \bcher with $B = 5, 10, 15$ has increasing sample complexity with larger batches.

 \textbf{Non-Linear Model:} Consider a non-linear class of functions parameterized as $\mu_i(\btheta) \colonequals 1/(1+ \exp(-\mathbf{x}_i^T\btheta))$, where $\lVert \btheta\rVert_2 = 1$, each action has an associated feature vector $\mathbf{x}_i \in \mathbb{R}^2$ and it returns a value whose expectation is $\mu_i(\btheta^\ast)$.
 The goal is to choose actions such that the estimation error $\lVert \widehat{\btheta}(t) - \btheta^\ast \rVert_2$ reduces using as few samples as possible.
 The setting consist of three groups of actions: \textbf{a)} the optimal action, \textbf{b)} the informative action (orthogonal to optimal action) that maximally reduces the uncertainty of $\widehat{\btheta}(t)$ and \textbf{c)} the $48$ less-informative actions as shown in Figure \ref{fig:nonlinerregression}.
 Appendix~\ref{app:active-learning-expt-addl} contains more implementation details.
-We apply \cher and \rcher to this problem and compare it to baselines \unif, and \actives. \Cref{fig:1d} shows that \cher outperforms \actives and is able to find $\btheta^*$ quickly. \cher performs similar to \emcm but note that \emcm has no convergence guarantees and requires several hyper-parameter tuning.
-The \cher CI has been overshadowed in the plot by the CIs of other methods, but observe that \cher has smaller variability across trials.
-So \cher is more robust.
-Our statement that \cher performs well is on the basis of the mean curve.
+We apply \cher and \rcher to this problem and compare it to baselines \unif, and \actives. \Cref{fig:1d} shows that \cher outperforms \actives and is able to find $\btheta^*$ quickly. \cher performs similar to \emcm but note that \emcm has no convergence guarantees and requires hyper-parameter tuning.